bigwiv/Biopython-cn/chr17.rst

 In the example above the ``SeqFeature`` annotation was used to pick a sensible caption for the features.
-By default the following possible entries under the ``SeqFeature`` object¡¯s qualifiers dictionary are
+By default the following possible entries under the ``SeqFeature`` objectâ€™s qualifiers dictionary are
 used: ``gene``, ``label``, ``name``, ``locus_tag``, and ``product``.
 More simply, you can specify a name directly: